 Tell us, what inspired you to take these shots?

 I didn’t go there to shoot them.
 I was out for a different shoot with friends and I noticed them coming back with plastic plates and torn kaftans.
 They caught my attention, especially when they had their bath in the water and then started preparing to retire for the day.

 I just had to be part of what they were going through.
 Maybe it was selfish of me to want to get a moment of these young men to remind me of how blessed I am or, it was just the human that I am reaching out to them to be able to tell their story with the only tool I have; my camera.

 From what you have heard and seen, what situations have led young men into their situation?

 There are many factors that could lead these young boys into the Almajiri system.
 The popular ones are poverty, family and negligence from the family and government as well.

-- What do you think is an effective way to remedy this problem of young kids wondering the street?
+What do you think is an effective way to remedy this problem of young kids wandering the street?

 I believe the government can play a big role in getting these children off the streets by building schools and awarding scholarships.